decaf-dev/vaultexplorer.com/docs/quickstart.md

 Let's choose a property to use with the favorite filter.

-1. Open the plugin settings by clicking the gear icon in the upper right hand corner
+1. Open the plugin settings by clicking the gear icon in the upper right corner
-2. Under the **Built-in Properties** section, find the **Favorite property** setting
+2. Scroll down to the **Built-in Properties** section
+3. Find the **Favorite property** setting
-3. Change the dropdown from **Select a property** to the property that you want to use
+4. Click the dropdown and change the value from **Select a property** to the property that you want to use

 If no properties are listed, please add a [checkbox property](https://help.obsidian.md/Editing+and+formatting/Properties) to one of your notes.
 This property will then appear in the dropdown list.